What types of orders are there? How long do they last?

 There are two types of extreme risk protection orders: ex parte extreme risk protection orders and final extreme risk protection orders.

 An ex parte extreme risk protection order is issued without the respondent having notice of the case beforehand and without the respondent being present at the hearing.
-An ex parte extreme risk protection order can last up to ten days.
-If the judge schedules a new hearing date to give more time for the respondent to be served with notice of the case, the judge can extend the ex parte order up to 15 days.1
+An ex parte extreme risk protection order can last up to 14 days.
+If the judge schedules a new hearing date to give more time for the respondent to be served with notice of the case, the judge can extend the ex parte order for additional 14-day periods.1

 1 D.C.
 Code § 7-2510.04(h)

 3 D.C.
 Code § 7-2510.03(i)